-This only happens for half the year but you need to be aware that the 6 pm sessions during the fall and winter are going to be held in the dark… If we are working on leash skills or dog reactivity… This will have to be done in the dark.
-If this is an issue, you will need to move or choose earlier session options
+This only happens for half the year but you need to be aware that any sessions after 5pm during the fall and winter will most likely be held in the dark.
+If we are working on leash skills or dog reactivity, this will have to be done outside in the dark.
+If this is an issue, please keep this in mind and schedule sessions that are earlier in the day.

 Doggy Day Care:

-Many shelter Dogs have limited histories and behavior cannot always be predicted… Management and caution will be required till you have enough time and experience with the dog to understand his or her body language and personality.
-Behavior will be different in each and all new situations that you will choose to put the dog in…
+Many shelter dogs have limited histories and behavior cannot always be predicted.
+Management and caution will be required until you have enough time and experience with the dog to understand his or her body language and personality.
+Behavior will be different in each and all new situations that you will choose to put the dog in.

-Many times, we recommend Doggy Day-cares to help with energy and social skills (Non Aggression Cases).
+Many times, we recommend Doggy Day-Cares to help with energy and social skills (for non-aggression cases).
 Even though you think you know your dog, each and every situation is different, and you must be prepared to accept responsibility for any damage your dog may cause and conversely accept the possibility of your dog being damaged in an argument with other dogs.

-Due to volume of business and group class commitments, these options are the best way to reach as many clients as we can.
+Due to volume of business, group class commitments, classes at the hospital and regular customer contact these options are the best way to reach as many clients as we can.
 We apologize if they do not fit your schedule.

 Dog training is about consistency and frequency.
 Practice daily for short intervals, 20-30 minutes each, a couple of times a day.

-I usually have 2 weeks between sessions so clients have plenty of time to work with and practice with their dogs…
+We schedule 2 weeks between sessions so our clients have plenty of time to work with and practice with their dogs.

-I even include videos of me doing the techniques for reference when I am not there.
+We even include videos of our owner/trainer, Mike Deathe, doing the techniques for reference when we are not there.

 The time you spend working with your dog is what ends up training the dog.
-It’s about your relationship with the dog, not with me
+It’s about your relationship with the dog, not with us.

-If you are looking for someone to come out multiple times a week and do the training with your dog, I will not be the best choice.
-Remember I train owners not dogs!!!
+If you are looking for someone to come out multiple times a week and do the training with your dog, we will not be the best choice.
+Remember we train owners, not dogs!!!